theSchmiddi/e_portfolio_quarkus/README.md

 You can then execute your native executable with: `./target/e_portfolio_quarkus-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Related Guides